 - LDAP

-Our custom TCP service allows you to create any number of services on your Canary.
+Our Custom TCP Service allows you to create any number of services on your Canary that we don't support out of the box.
 For example, you could add TCP/25 to your Canary to have it emulate the SMTP service.
 Any activity detected on this port will generate an alert.
-Click here for our guide on setting up custom TCP Services.
+Click here for our guide on setting up Custom TCP Services.